smaggy/secret-archer/roderick.ortega.test.tool.framework/README.txt

 	c. if M2_REPO variable is not present, create it and point to local maven .m2/repository location

 Check pom.xml for more detailed information.
 A zip file should be produced as a result of using the maven build system.

+Update 20121102 Roderick Ortega
+1. updated selenium version to 2.25.0 due to issue with executing with chromium driver
+2. checked in a demo web application implementation and runner template.  to execute page and workflow tests, use the runner in src/test/java.
+3. currently, the only testcases i am executing are the using the generic stubbers to validate the process flow.  selenium to follow.